faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 Deps,

 {% shell_term $ %}
-sudo dnf install autoconf
+sudo dnf in autoconf
-sudo dnf install autoconf-archive sudo dnf install automake sudo dnf install pkg-config sudo dnf install texinfo sudo dnf install guile sudo dnf install guile-devel
+sudo dnf in autoconf-archive
+sudo dnf in automake
+sudo dnf in pkg-config
+sudo dnf in texinfo
+sudo dnf in guile
+sudo dnf in guile-devel
 {% endshell_term %}

 ### sxiv